Is it a good idea to go on a safari with kids?

 - Going on a Safari with Kids: Is It Recommended?

-- Tanzania or Kenya: Which of these is the best safari?
+- Kenya or Tanzania Where is the best safari?

 - Our Kenya Safari Experience